 After graduating from the BA (Hons) Product Design at Central Saint Martins School of Art and Design in London, UK, I pursued a Master of Design in Contextual Design at the Design Academy Eindhoven, NL.
 I'm currently based in Hochheim, Germany and Enschede, NL.

 You can contact me via jeannettepetrik[at]gmail.com

 Dating the Chorus

 As a member of the editorial team of the publication 'Dating the Chorus' I've collaborated with Erik Ritzel on the graphic design of the magazine.
 'Dating the Chorus' makes voices from the Chorus of Documenta 14 visibe and discusses issues such as art-mediation, critical thinking in art and precarious work.
-My personal contribution to the publication is entitled 'Ignorance is Scary', referencing Banu Cenetoglu's work 'BEINGSAFEISSCARY' and Pope.L's 'Whispering Campaign' ("Ignorance is a Virtue"), both currently shown at the exhibition of the Documenta.
+My personal contribution to the publication is entitled 'Ignorance is Scary', referencing Banu Cenetoglu's work 'BEINGSAFEISSCARY' and Pope.L's 'Whispering Campaign' (which whispers "Ignorance is a Virtue"), both currently shown at the exhibition of the Documenta.

 'Education is always about the future: An Interview with Tania Bruguera'